Professor of Politics

 [PMP] has proved to be a highly valuable resource for engaging storytelling.
 It’s offered audiences a unique insight into attitudes toward party membership...This has been especially important in providing greater context and understanding to the leadership victor[y] of Jeremy Corbyn.— Tom Edgington, Senior Broadcast Journalist for BBC News

 When the Project's research revealed that Conservative grassroots members rejected Theresa May’s ‘Chequers’ Brexit deal, preferring to run the gauntlet of no deal.
-It was that tide of opinion that eventually propelled Boris Johnson to the premiership.— Heather Stewart, Political Editor of the Guardian
+It was that tide of opinion that eventually propelled Boris Johnson to the premiership.— Heather Stewart, Guardian

 Based on the evidence and its reach, the project’s extensive media engagement has thus shaped and advanced public understanding.